Analyze-with-Bukola/Amazon-Product-Review-Analysis/README.md

 ---

-## 🧾 File
+## File

 - `amazon_review_analysis.xlsx` – Complete workbook containing cleaned data, pivot tables, KPIs, and dashboard.

----

-## 📌 Note
+You can also find attached the [Dashboard Screenshot](https://github.com/Analyze-with-Bukola/Amazon-Product-Review-Analysis/blob/main/Dashboard%20Screenshot.png)

-This project is part of a training case study for Excel-based product review analytics and is intended for learning and portfolio purposes only.
+This project is part of a training case study for Excel-based product review analytics.